Hyperparticle/LemmaTag/README.md

 ## Overview

-There are two main ideas to LemmaTag:
+There are two main ideas:

-1. Sharing the initial layers of the network is mutually beneficial for part-of-speech tagging and lemmatization, as they are similar tasks.
+1. Since part-of-speech tagging and lemmatization are related tasks, sharing the initial layers of the network is mutually beneficial.
 This results in higher accuracy and requires less training time.
 2. The lemmatizer can further improve its accuracy by looking at the tagger's predictions, i.e., taking the output of the tagger as an additional lemmatizer input.

 ### Model